bespoke-silicon-group/hb_starlite/README.md

 #### Setting Up

-Before using `perf-energy-tool`, you will need to ensure that `perf` itself is working, which may require a manual step.
+Before using `energy_calc`, you will need to ensure that `perf` itself is working, which may require a manual step.
 Try running `perf --version` command all by itself; if it just prints the version, you're all set.
 But it may instead give you a message recommending a specific `linux-tools` package to install.